ebits21/insync-distrobox/README.md

 ---
 # Host Requirements
-[distrobox](https://github.com/89luca89/distrobox) must be installed on your host system and is available in nearly all distribution repositories.
+[distrobox](https://github.com/89luca89/distrobox) must be installed on your host system (only tested with a Podman backend) and is available in nearly all distribution repositories.

 ## Arch (and derivatives)
 ```